There isn't a cure, but there's still a lot you can do to make your child feel better when they have a sneezy, drippy

 Decongestants that your child takes by mouth include drugs such as pseudoephedrine.
-He may have side effects such as being hyper or trouble falling asleep, so don't give them at bedtime.
+They may have side effects such as being hyper or trouble falling asleep, so don't give them at bedtime.
 Unfortunately, these medications rarely work for more than an hour or two.

 Nose drops such as Afrin are approved by the FDA for children ages 6 and older.
 Neo-Synephrine is FDA-approved for kids ages 12 and older.
 They are not recommended for use in children, however.
 They can worsen congestion if given for more than 3 days.

 You can find them in some cold medicines.
 They dry mucus, relieving symptoms of congestion, but they aren't useful to treat the symptoms of a virus, such as a cold.

 An expectorant like guaifenesin (Mucinex) may help thin mucus, which lets your child cough it up more easily.
-He needs to drink a lot of water while taking it.
+They need to drink a lot of water while taking it.
 There is little scientific evidence that guaifenesin or any chemical expectorant actually works.

 Warm tea or water with lemon and honey -- a proven expectorant -- can soothe your child's inflamed throat.
 Warm liquids can also ease the feeling of a "tickle in the throat" and a dry cough.

 Breathing in steam, along with drinking plenty of fluids, can also help loosen up mucus.
 Be careful not to burn your child with the hot steam.
 Ask your pharmacist for specific directions and advice.

 Although a cough can keep your kid awake at night, suppressants don't help clear mucus.
-Get him to drink fluids and use a humidifier in his room instead.
+Get them to drink fluids and use a humidifier in their room instead.

 Other Ways to Treat Cold Symptoms

 Throat sprays are a soothing way to ease your child's sore throat.
 But lozenges can cause a child to choke, and you shouldn't give them to young children.

 Painkillers like acetaminophen, ibuprofen, and naproxen can reduce a fever and relieve aches.
 Ask your doctor which type is right for your child.
-Make sure you don't give him aspirin, which can sometimes lead to a serious condition called Reye's syndrome.
+Make sure you don't give them aspirin, which can sometimes lead to a serious condition called Reye's syndrome.